junepwk/bikesharing/README.md

 ### User Trips by Gender by Weekday
 This heatmap further breaks down the previous heatmap by showcasing the two different types of cilentele.
 There are more subscribers than regular customers.
 ![user_type](https://github.com/junepwk/bikesharing/blob/main/Stories/user_type.png)

+## Summary
+August was the main focus of this analysis as it was the busiest month for bike sharing businesses.
+There were a wide range of customers from all ages, however, it appears the younger demographic utilized this service more frequently.